New Qing History: Views

 The military expansion of frontiers were sometimes expensive and drained resources from the rest of China.
-But they showed that the Qing Empire was not only a victim of imperialism but also practiced imperialism itself.
-Some of the historians followed Evelyn Rawski calling the Qing "Early Modern," rather than "late imperial," on the grounds that the Manchus created a centralized empire (with a much larger territory and population) that the Ming could not have created.
+Some New Qing historians have argued that the Manchu-ruled Qing was more comparable to the Ottoman, Mughal, and Romanov (Russian) Empires across the Eurasian landmass than most earlier Chinese dynasties.
+They argued that the Qing Empire was not only a victim of imperialism but also practiced imperialism itself.
+For example, Peter C. Perdue had described the Qing as a "colonial empire" that ruled over a collection of peoples and deserves comparison with other contemporary empires, whereas traditionalist historians reject the comparison of Imperial China to imperialist powers.
+Some of the New Qing historians followed Evelyn Rawski calling the Qing "Early Modern", rather than "late imperial", on the grounds that the Manchus created a centralized empire (with a much larger territory and population) that the Ming could not have created.